Some Philadelphia businesses offer outdoor dining despite warnings from officials

-The evening was quiet after another weekend of peaceful demonstrations following the killing of George Floyd and a curfew now lifted following unrelated looting and destruction.
+The evening was quiet after a weekend of peaceful demonstrations following the killing of George Floyd, and a curfew now lifted following unrelated looting and destruction.

 Among those taking in the sights was Charles Sloan El Lancaster and his family from Merchantville, New Jersey.